apache/shenyu-website/docs/plugin-center/http-process/param-mapping-plugin.md

 ---
-title: Param-mapping Plugin
+title: ParamMapping Plugin
-keywords: ["param-mapping-plugin"]
+keywords: ["paramMapping-plugin"]
-description:  param-mapping-plugin
+description:  paramMapping-plugin
 ---

 ## Description

-* `param_mapping` is a native plugin of Apache ShenYu Gateway and is used to edit your request param.
+* `paramMapping` is a native plugin of Apache ShenYu Gateway and is used to edit your request param.

 ## Plugin Setting

-* In `shenyu-admin` --> BasicConfig --> Plugin --> `param_mapping` , set to enable.
+* In `shenyu-admin` --> BasicConfig --> Plugin --> `paramMapping` , set to enable.

 ## Plugin Use

-* Introduce `param_mapping` dependency in the pom.xml file of the gateway.
+* Introduce `paramMapping` dependency in the pom.xml file of the gateway.

 ```xml
   <!-- apache shenyu param_mapping plugin start-->